Erden777/Erden777/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on Youtube
-- 🌱 I’m currently learning Java spring boot , JavaEE python
+- 🌱 I’m currently learning Java spring boot ,Python(Flask, Django, AioHttp, Graphql, Redis, AsyncIO, Gevent)
 - 👯 I’m looking to collaborate on.
 JavaEE
 - 🤔 I’m looking for help with AWS
 - 💬 Ask me about Anything